geoffreyschmitt/accordionjs/README.md

 Accordions js - is the free and modern accordion generator for mobile websites.

-Accordion js is not compatible with all platforms, it is a modern  accordion generato which is focused only on modern browser to bring simplicity.
+Accordion js is not compatible with all platforms, it is a modern  accordion generator which is focused only on modern browser to bring simplicity.

 # Dist / Build